poinkpolkadots/recipeez/README.md

 Once you've set up your basic page, I recommend trying to customize it!
 You can customize any of the files in here to get your desired look.
 The `_layouts` folder includes the baseline html pages which are used to construct pages from your markdown files.
 The styling is done through the sass files in the `_sass`.
 I recommend [this tutorial](https://jekyllrb.com/docs/themes/) to learn how jekyll themes are laid out.
 You can also look at the [Minimal Mistakes website](https://mmistakes.github.io) for further documentation.

+One important thing to note: The author bio is disabled by default on this theme.
+If you want to re-enable it, you should go to `_config.yml` and change `author_profile: false` to `author_profile: true`. or include `author_profile: true` in the front matter of your markdown file.

 # Thanks for checking out recipeez!

 Based on [Minimal Mistakes](https://github.com/mmistakes) by Michael Rose